Mechanistic Data Attribution: Tracing the Training Origins of Interpretable LLM Units: Qualitative Inspection of High-Influence Samples

 \section{Qualitative Inspection of High-Influence Samples}

 To provide concrete intuition regarding the data drivers identified by the MDA framework, we present a qualitative inspection of the top-ranked training samples.
+We first inspect attention-head samples for Pythia 14M and larger OLMo models, and then provide preliminary SAE-based examples as a qualitative extension beyond attention heads.
 As discussed in Section~\ref{sec:distribution_pattern}, our analysis indicates that induction heads are primarily driven by data containing long-range repetitive structures.